 If you hire consultants and would like to know how to find the best candidates, avoid costly mistakes and land the best talent with minimum fuss, then you’re in the right place.
-We’ve cherry-picked the 5 most common recruitment mistakes observed over many years in the recruitment industry.
+We’ve chosen the 5 most common recruitment mistakes, that we have observed over the years in this industry.

 Mistake #1: Fishing from An Empty Pond